Communications Visa Sponsorship Jobs in Nebraska

 Which companies sponsor visas for communications professionals in Nebraska?

 Omaha-based corporations are the primary source of communications sponsorship in Nebraska.
-Berkshire Hathaway, Union Pacific, and Mutual of Omaha have sponsored communications and marketing roles through H-1B petitions in recent years.
+Berkshire Hathaway, Union Pacific, and Mutual of Omaha have sponsored communications and marketing roles through H-1B visa petitions in recent years.
 The University of Nebraska system and Children's Hospital and Medical Center in Omaha also hire communications staff and have supported visa sponsorship for qualified candidates in public affairs and media relations positions.

 Which visa types are most common for communications roles in Nebraska?